AvitoMa/generic-test/README.md

 * Use whatever monitoring tool you want in order to monitor your whole stack and use a configuration management to do so
 * For Database usage create a postgres Master / Slave cluster
 * Secure your solution by using SSL
-* Block the access to your solution to the follwing IPs in different layers
+* Block the access to your solution to the follwing IPs in 3 different layers of network
   - 81.192.111.243
   - 81.192.111.244
   - 81.192.111.245